 Sequence of Programs

-- Alef Room – for older infants – up to 15 months
+Alef – for older infants – up to 14 months

-The Infant-Toddler Child Observation Record (COR-Ad) enables caregivers and administrators to assess each child’s progress and plan educational experiences that will encourage further learning.
-The High/Scope educational approach is consistent with the best practices recommended by the National Association for the Education of Young Children (NAEYC) and other guidelines for developmentally based programs.
+The Infant-Toddler Child Observation Record (COR-Ad) enables caregivers and administrators to assess each child’s progress and plan educational experiences to encourage further learning.

 Noah’s Ark infants and toddlers are immersed in Jewish holiday celebrations and Jewish values such as kindness and sharing.
 The blessing before snack and lunch, Hamotzi, is sung daily.
 Shabbat is celebrated each Friday morning with blessings and songs.